 As for cellulite reduction…I didn’t follow the strict trial those Italian women did, but I did wear these A LOT.
 Probably to a gross amount without washing as often as I probably should have… I did however notice a bit less lumpiness after wearing these for a couple of months.
 Full disclosure, I did lose a few pounds while trialing these due to calorie restriction and exercise, but that generally has no effect on my cellulite as it’s as stubborn as I am.
 I really did feel it was improved after wearing these tights.
 Most notably a very stubborn fluid pocket area in my upper right calf that gives me hell zipping up my boots (no matter my weight) did reduce just enough that my boots have been less of a bother.
 Not sure if this fabric just keeps fluid from settling or what, but I did notice that major difference.

 I only have two notes about these tights.
 1. They are not completely seamless (which would be hard to do I’d imagine).
 There is a seam on the inner leg (a flat seam, but still there).
+This causes some rubbing and the seams do fail after a while (I’ve had two pair fail and get holes on the inner seams).
+If you have big thighs, you’re probably going to run into this problem.
+If not, you probably won’t.
+Either way it takes the durability down a tick as they don’t last as long as I like for the price point.
 2. They’re not the most supportive while riding (like most tights).
 When I look at myself in the mirror while riding, my leg flab is quite noticeable with this fabric.
 The fabric goes with your skin which makes the tights SUPER comfortable, but if you’re looking for something to hold in your wobbly parts while riding, these aren’t really going to do that as much as you probably want (or maybe I needed a smaller size…I don’t know).

 I REALLY like the Goode Rider Bodysculpting Seamless Tights and would buy them in a heartbeat.
 There are three colors available, so having one of each wouldn’t be a bad choice (in fact I plan on it).
 They’re super comfortable for riding, barn chores, running errands or just sitting around.
 The price is right for the quality and comfort (even without having that possible added bonus of cellulite reduction).
 I highly recommend you try them out if you’re in the market for a super comfortable pair of riding tights.
 I would be surprised if you didn’t love them and think everyone should have a pair.
 They’re the quality and style you expect from Goode Rider with a little extra something added in the mix.